Rochester ENergy Efficiency and Weatherization

 RENEW collaborates with multiple community partners to accomplish this collective impact work.
-Partners include Action for a Better Community, City of Rochester, Climate Solutions Accelerator, Coalition to Prevent Lead Poisoning, Common Ground Health, Ibero-American Development Corp., Monroe County Department of Public Health, Monroe County Office on Aging, Neighborworks Community Partners, PathStone Corp., Rochester Institute of Technology, Town of Greece, Town of Irondequoit, and University of Rochester.
+Partners include Action for a Better Community, AMPED, City of Rochester, Climate Solutions Accelerator, Coalition to Prevent Lead Poisoning, Common Ground Health, Greater Rochester Housing Partnership, Ibero-American Development Corp., Monroe County Department of Public Health, Monroe County Office on Aging, PathStone Corp., Rochester Institute of Technology, Sheen Housing, Town of Greece GRIP, Town of Irondequoit IHIP, and University of Rochester.

 Am I Eligible?

-Homeowners can see if they qualify by scheduling a free energy audit with one of RENEW’s community partners.
+Homeowners can see if they qualify by calling one of RENEW’s community partners.
 Depending upon where you live, contact one of the following agencies to learn more about saving money on utility costs, necessary repairs, and making your home a healthier, safer place to live.

 - Action for a Better Community Energy Conservation Program (585.442.4160);